Statistics of a simple transmission mode on a lossy chaotic background: Joint distribution of and

-for $0\le{t}\le1$ and zero otherwise.
-Choosing a new integration variable $p=(r-r_{-})/(1-r-t)\ge0$, one can further bring $\mathcal{P}^{\mathrm{(tr)}}_{\eta}(t)$ to the form derived recently in \cite{savi17}.
+for $0\le{t}\le1$ and zero otherwise \cite{note2}.
 The advantage of representation (\ref{Ptr}) is that it utilizes the symmetry property (\ref{sym_joint}) explicitly.
 It becomes then obvious that the distribution of reflection is simply related to that of transmission as follows

 This is a remarkable relation showing that despite lacking any apparent connection between the reflection and transmission coefficients at finite absorption, their distribution functions turn out to be linked by symmetry (\ref{Pref}).
-With explicit formulae for $P_0$ found in \cite{savi05,fyod05}, Eqs.~(\ref{P(r,t)}), (\ref{Ptr}) and (\ref{Pref}) provide the exact solution to the problem at arbitrary $\eta$ and $\gamma$.
+With explicit formulas for $P_0$ found in \cite{savi05,fyod05}, Eqs.~(\ref{P(r,t)}), (\ref{Ptr}) and (\ref{Pref}) provide the exact solution to the problem at arbitrary $\eta$ and $\gamma$.